EwanLyon/ewanlyon.com/src/content/blog/speedrun-marathon-design.md

 - Numbers that change **need** to use a monospace font

-This should be a general rule but absolutely any number that will increment, decrement, whateverment itself needs to use a monospaced font so as to not cause changing element widths.
+This should be a general rule for ALL graphics but absolutely any number that will increment, decrement, whateverment itself needs to use a monospaced font so as to not cause changing element widths.
 Once you look out for elements that hold numbers you will see the changing widths.
 Numbers that will change the again, **need** a monospace font are: Timer, Donation total, Clock time.

 ## Elements